dustinpfister/blog_posts/_posts/canvas-example-button-layout.md

 ## 3 - The main.js file

-So now for just a quick example where I am testing out this method that will create a button layout.
+So now for just a quick example where I am testing out this utility library method that will create a simple button layout.
+Here in the main.js file of this example I create and inject the actually canvas element into a container element as I do in just about every other canvas example that I have made thus far for this site.
+I then have references to the canvas element, as well as the drawing context to which I pass to my draw module when it comes to rendering in a main app loop.

 ```js
 var canvas = document.createElement('canvas'),